exonum/exonum/doc/testnet-api-tutorial.md

--   it's important to specify `previous_cfg_hash` in new config body, which should be equal to `hash` of a config, actual at the moment when the new propose is being composed.
+-   it's important to specify `previous_cfg_hash` in new config body, which should be equal to `hash` of a config, actual at the moment when the new propose is being submitted.

 -   `cfg_hash`, returned in response to `postpropose` request, should be used as `<config-hash-vote-for>` parameter of `postvote` request.